Rajpratik71/linux-manPages/pbmtobbnbg.md

        pbmtobbnbg [rasterop] [x y] < pbmfile

 DESCRIPTION
        Reads a portable bitmap as input.
-Produces BBN BitGraph terminal Dis‐ play Pixel Data (DPD) sequence as output.
+Produces BBN BitGraph terminal Display Pixel Data (DPD) sequence as output.

        The  rasterop  can  be  specified  on the command line.
-If this  is  omit‐ ted,  3  (replace)  will be used.
+If this is omitted, 3 (replace) will be used.
 A position in (x,y) coordinates can also be specified.
 If both are given, the rasterop comes first.
 The portable bitmap is always taken from the standard input.

        Note that there is no bgtopbm tool.